The Ultimate Guide to User Acceptance Testing (UAT)

 A staging environment allows you to run tests with production data and against production services but in a non-production environment.

-For example, at Marker.io, when we need to test changes, we push everything to staging.marker.io, a password-protected version of our app.
+For example, at Marker.io, we test changes on staging.marker.io, a password-protected version of our app.

-It’s all smooth sailing from thereon.
-Stakeholders log on and start reporting bugs.
+Stakeholders can then easily log on and start reporting bugs.

-The same logic applies when you run tests on a larger scale.
+The same logic applies when you run UAT tests on a larger scale.

 Send a URL and login credentials to your beta testers (via e-mail or otherwise) and tell them to try and break your app!